ajeeth/keycloak-docker/README.md

-# Keycloak cnfigured fro reverse proxy with Mysql db
+# Keycloak cnfigured for reverse proxy with Mysql db

 Extends the Keycloak docker image to allow reverse proxying on port 8443.